In Casper FFG, to finalize a checkpoint, it needs to get >2/3 votes.

 c – e

-Either voters for a → b switch or voters for a → c switch, but both are not incentivized to do so.
+switch, but both are not incentivized to do so.

 Interesting question, especially given the design goal of Casper to the WW3-proof.

-Actually, validators voting for a → d after a → c will not get slashed, so it is ok.
+will not get slashed, so it is ok.
 (You only get slashed for conflicting votes at the same height or skipping over your previous votes, both of which would not be happening here)

 Thats one of the weaknesses … Theoretically this could go on forever unless someone runs a binary consensus protocol to select one of the two trees …

 I agree with Dankrad – switching branches isn’t necessarily slashable.
-In this case it’s not since the source of each vote is the same (a).
+In this case it’s not since the source of each vote is the same (a

 @kladkogex technically most consensus protocols could go on forever, right?
 (Excluding protocols which assume full synchrony or tolerate zero faults.)
 Although granted, Casper could be particularly slow in practice since it essentially runs one step of a consensus algorithm at each checkpoint.